IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

   return user
 }

-var states = function () {
+// this function maps the state to an object to populate the button content var states = function () {
   var value = TemplateVar.get('value') || 0
   return {
     seller: {
       0: {